frePPLe/frepple/doc/user-guide/model-reference/locations.rst

 A location is a (physical or logical) place where resources, buffers and operations are located.

-FrePPLe uses locations from reporting purposes, and the ‘available’ calendar is used to model the working hours and holidays of resources, buffers and operations.
+Each location has an 'available' calendar to model the working hours and holidays of resources, buffers and operations in that location.

 **Fields**